 Maintaining hydration as a runner is important for health and performance.
 Water regulates our body temperature, removes waste, helps brings energy to our cells, and cushions our joints.
 Adequate hydration can improve recovery, minimize injury and cramping, and maximize performance.

-When we run, we generate twenty times more heat than when we are at rest.
-We avoid cooking ourselves by sweating, which cools our bodies.
+When we run, we generate 20 times more heat than when we are at rest.
+Our bodies cool down by sweating.
 However, sweating also leads to loss of water and electrolytes, including sodium and potassium.
-In fact, losing more than two to three percent of our body weight through fluid (3-5 pounds for a 150-pound person) can lead to dehydration.
+In fact, losing more than two to three percent of our body weight through fluid (3 to 5 pounds for a 150-pound person) can lead to dehydration.
 When we are dehydrated, we may be tired, get headaches, cramp, and have an increased heart rate.
 Performance can suffer.

 1. Measure your sweat rate

 Take your weight before and after a run lasting an hour or more.
-Replace each pound of body weight lost with 20-24 ounces of water.
+Replace each pound of body weight lost with 20 to 24 ounces of water.
 Do this along with eating foods containing carbohydrates and electrolytes, like a peanut butter and jelly sandwich.
 The carbohydrates will be used to refuel your muscles and the electrolytes for your body’s daily functions.

 Many factors regulate your sweat rate.
 These include air temperature, run intensity, body size, gender, duration of the run, and fitness level.
 For instance, well-trained runners sweat more than less fit runners, because their bodies are more efficient at cooling themselves.

 Drinking water throughout the day is the best way to replenish fluid losses, as opposed to drinking all at one time.

 - Sip from a water bottle during the day.

 - Eat fruit.
 Fruit is a great source of water, as well as electrolytes and fiber!